mapbender/mapbender-documentation/de/functions/backend/FOM/examples.rst

 .. code-block:: bash
           $ app/console fom:user:resetroot
-                Welcome to the Mapbender3 root account management command
+                Welcome to the Mapbender root account management command
                 Enter the username to use for the root account.
                 Username [root]: root
                 Enter the e-mail adress to use for the root account.